YerayDominguez/yeraydominguez.github.io/index.md

 ## About

-I am a freelance full-stack developer.
+I am a full-stack developer.
 I create fast, clean, and maintainable web applications, ready to scale from few users to thousands.
 I can help you deliver a seamless and engaging experience to your users.
 Background in computer science and ability as a full stack developer (front end and back end) allow me to create everything from small business websites to custom web applications.

 I have over 4 years of experience in delivering web applications and I like making life better through technology.
 My work currently consists of freelance clients and side projects.
 My freelance full stack development roots are in Java, Vue.js, Node.js and others.